leeza007/RebirthGuard/readme.md

 ## Windows EXE Runtime Protection Library (x64)

-RebirthGuard is a User-level(Ring 3) library written on C.
+RebirthGuard is a User-level(ring 3) library written on C.

 This library is based on *__Section remapping__* and *__Manual mapping__* technique.